Any kind of feedback about the project is highly appreciated.

 All suggestions are welcome!

-@FanushhhPosted almost 2 years agoHello!
+@FanushhhPosted about 2 years agoHello!
 Your solutions looks great!
 I would have some suggestions for the font-family, I haven't tried to import fonts directly into the css file before so I'm not sure how that is working, however it doesn't seem to apply it to your text.
 Usually when setting a font family you go font-family: 'Lexend Deca', sans-serif; as an alternate, in your code I see you only used the name without the quotation marks so this might be the reason.
 Additionally, you are repeating some code when it comes to that, setting the family and font-size on different classes.
 Try setting these properties just inside the body as it will be applied overall and then you can maybe make some changes on individual elements if you wanna tweak something.
 Also, please search youtube or the resources tab of this website for courses on building responsive layouts as your do not currently have media query for different screen sizes.
 My recommendation is Kevin Powell( He has a course on this platform about conquering responsize layouts or on youtube as well when there are playlists of videos explaining that.

 Cheers and happy coding.